moon0326/swagger-ui-watcher/README.md

 swagger-ui-watcher ./main-swagger-file.json ./folder-with-swagger-files
 ```

-You can also save a bundle with **--bundle** option whenever there is a change.
+You can also save a bundle with **--bundle** option on file change event.

 ```
 swagger-ui-watcher ./swagger-main-file.json ./folder-with-swagger-files --bundle=./bundled.json